 The hike up to Vyhlidka Maj from Štechovice

 The hike starts as soon as you get off the bus in Stechovice.
-If you forgot snacks or food this is your chance.
-There’s a little grocery store, sweet shop, and a fruit market, nice and close to the bus shop.
-We stocked up on some chocolate bars, buns, and fruit here before we made our way across the bridge.
+If you forgot snacks or food then this is your chance to stock up.
+There’s a little grocery store, sweet shop, and a fruit market, nice and close to the bus shop where you can grab some goodies.
+We stocked up on some chocolate bars, buns, and fruit (we love chocolate on hikes).
+From there we made our way across the bridge.

 #1 Stechovice Bridge to the country road

-The first part of the hike is very chilled out.
+The first part of the hike is very easy and relaxing.
 Walk across the Stechovice Bridge and take an instant right where you’ll follow the trail parallel to the Vltava River.
 Already from the beginning of the trail the signage and marks aren’t great but as long as you see some yellow markers you’re on the right track.

 You’ll see a soccer field, a church tower, and some hills in the distance.
 The trail is really nice here and used by locals.
 It is possible to take a bus closer to the hike itself, but we chose to hike from the bridge because it offers beautiful views of the Czech countryside.
-Since we already took a bus an hour out of the city we said we might as well make a proper hike out of it.
+Since we already took a bus an hour out of the city it made sense to actually do a proper hike and get out for the full day.